Arpit-Shah/Artos/info/ARTOS_FEAURES.md

 ## Inbuilt Utilities for ease of use
 Artos has many inbuilt public utilities which can make test case writing easy.
 More Utilities will be added in future releases.
 Refer to API document for full information.
-Some of the examples are shown below :
+Some of the examples are shown below:
-* `Transform.java` : Provides data conversion methods which makes day to day transformation of objects easy.
+* `Transform.java`: Provides data conversion methods which makes day to day transformation of objects easy.
-* `Guard.java` : Provides method which can guard user (Similar to asserts in JUnit).
+* `Guard.java`: Provides method which can guard user (Similar to asserts in JUnit).
-* `TCPClient.java` and `TCPServer.java` : Provides basic implementation of client/server to send/receive messages.
+* `TCPClient.java` and `TCPServer.java`: Provides basic implementation of client/server to send/receive messages.
-* `UDP.java` : Provides basic implementation of UDP client/server to send/receive messages.
+* `UDP.java`: Provides basic implementation of UDP client/server to send/receive messages.
-* `Heartbeat.java` : Provides basic implementation of one way heartbeat.
+* `Heartbeat.java`: Provides basic implementation of one way heartbeat.
-* `PropertiesFileReader.java` : Provides easy way to read/write properties file in Java.
+* `PropertiesFileReader.java`: Provides easy way to read/write properties file in Java.
-* `Tree.java` : Lets user print file tree (similar to Windows tree command output).
+* `Tree.java`: Lets user print file tree (similar to Windows tree command output).
-* `CustomPrompt.java` : Provides GUI PopUp launcher which can be run in blocking or non-blocking mode.
+* `CustomPrompt.java`: Provides GUI Popup launcher which can be run in blocking or non-blocking mode.
 User can show countdown timer *and/or* text *and/or* PNG file *and/or* buttons with custom text.
-* `UtilsTar.jar` and `UtilsZip.jar` : Provides simple implementation of tarring, untarring, undo-tgz, zip and unzip archives.
+* `UtilsTar.jar` and `UtilsZip.jar`: Provides simple implementation of tarring, untarring, undo-tgz, zip and unzip archives.
 * etc..

 ## Inbuilt Exception Handling
 * Artos handles exception and throwable during test suite execution.
 * If "stop on fail" is enabled and test case throws an exception, test case will be marked, test suite execution will stop and all the following test cases will be ignored.
 * If "stop on fail" is disabled and test case throws an exception, test case will be marked as failed and next test case execution will be attempted.
-* If an exception occured outside test cases (Example : during before or after methods) then test suite execution will stop.
+* If an exception occurred outside test cases (Example: during before or after methods) then test suite execution will stop.

 ## Time Tracking
 Artos tracks time per test case and for the test suite.
 * Individual test case and test suite time duration can be found in summary report file.
 * TestSuite time duration is also logged in general log file.

-> Note :
+> Note:
 > * TestCase time duration does not include time taken by BeforeTestCase and AfterTestCase methods.
 > * TestSuite time duration is inclusive of time taken by testcase(s), BeforeTestCase() and AfterTestCase() methods.